 This is where I tasted Buffalo Trace’s Eagle Rare Bourbon for the first time.
 Knob Creek or just regular old Buffalo Trace served neat had been my go-to up until this point.
 But that night, the bartender must have been one mouthy customer away from walking out the door.
 Because out of nowhere, she suggested we both have ourselves a pour of Eagle Rare.
 She later confessed she needed a drink herself and cut me in because she appreciated that I didn’t ruin perfectly good bourbon by mixing it.

 From that moment on, Eagle Rare became my first choice of bourbon.
-It’s smooth but robust with flashes of caramel, spice, and oak.
+It’s smooth but robust with flashes of brown sugar, caramel, spice, and oak.
 To me, it’s an excellent bourbon for novice and experienced bourbon drinkers alike.
 Several cuts above its sibling Buffalo Trace, less heat and a lower price tag than Blanton’s, but with more traditional oak, vanilla and caramel characteristics than the new wave of bourbon.

 If you’re even half-way on the fence, give it a shot at around $30 a bottle.